wifisensing/PicoScenes-Manual/source/gallery.rst

 PicoScenes Driving USRP B210 and HackRF One to Inject 11AX Packets and Measuring CSI (1 & 2)
 -----------------------------------------------------------------------------------------------

-This is the fourth and fifth short demo video presented in the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.
+This is the fourth and fifth short demo video presented at the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.

 YouTube